ethanchristoff/digitalgarden-Ethan/src/site/notes/Content/Digital_Garden_Content/Data Engineering Content/exam-prep-final-sem/Data Engineering Content/CM2606 - Lecture 8 - Notes.md

 - Scalability and cost

 To conclude, the integration of a WMS in a data pipeline helps orchestrate everything with ease while optimizing workflows and improving operational efficiency.

+## What is MLOps?

+>[!Definition]
+>Refers to the process of orchestrating and optimizing machine learning lifecycles through similar concepts that a devops engineer would implement.
+It in other words, is a set of practices carried out to streamline and automate the end to end process of a machine learning lifecycle

+The end goal of an MLOps engineer is to ensure that a machine learning model functions properly in production and ensures reliability and efficiency.
+The key components of a MLOps engineer include:

+- Data Management
+- Model Development
+- Model Deployment (e.g. Containerization through Docker, etc)
+- Monitoring pipelines and performances (inclusive of model retraining if the model were to be outdated)
+- Collaboration through tools like Jira

+Some tools and technologies utilized in the process include:

+- Data versioning through tools such as Delta Lake
+- Experiment tracking
+- Model Deployment through containers (e.g. Docker, Kubernetes, Tensorflow)
+- Monitoring (e.g. Prometheus, Grafana)
+- Continuous Integration/Continuous Delivery (CI/CD) - GitHib, Jenkins

+Some best practices an MLOps engineer can follow include:

+- Data versioning
+- Pipeline automation with scheduling, etc
+- Continuous Monitoring
+- Efficient Collaboration
+- Documenting everything